Non-Compete Enforcement/Defense Attorney

 If you are involved in a dispute over a non-compete agreement and wish to discuss your options, contact Alan Crone at 901-737-7740.

 What You Need to Know About Non-Compete Enforcement

 There are many factors to consider before engaging in a non-compete enforcement case.
 Ask yourself, how much can the target of your actions hurt you?
 Do you need to protect against future like situations by setting a precedent?
 How much is the asset in question worth?
 Will the target fight?

-Knowing the answers to these and other questions will help you and your attorney develop reasonable goals for your case.
+Knowing the answers to these and other questions will help you and your non-compete enforcement/defense attorney develop reasonable goals for your case.